 While removing data from back-end databases satisfies the regulations, doing so is not sufficient in the AI context as machine learning models often `remember' the old data.
 Indeed, in machine learning systems, often millions, if not billions, of users' data have been processed during the model's training phase.
 However, unlike humans who learn general patterns, machine learning models behave more like a lossy data compression mechanism~\cite{schelter2020amnesia}, and some are overfit against their training data.
 The success of deep learning models in particular has been recently been attributed to the compression of training data~\cite{tishby2000information,tishby2015deep}.
 This memorization behaviour can be further proven by existing works on adversarial attacks~\cite{ren2020generating,chang2022example,ren2020enhancing}, which have shown that it is possible to extract the private information within some target data from a trained model.
 However, we also know that the parameters of a trained model do not tend to show any clear connection to the data that was used for training~\cite{shwartz2017opening}.
 As a result, it can be challenging to remove information corresponding to a particular data item from a machine learning model.
 In other words, it can be difficult to make a machine learning model forget a user's data.

-This challenge of allowing users the possibility and flexibility to completely delete their data from a machine learning model calls for a new paradigm, namely \emph{machine unlearning}~\cite{nguyen2022markov,baumhauer2020machine,tahiliani2021machine}.
-Ideally, a machine unlearning mechanism would remove data from the model without needing to retrain it from scratch~\cite{nguyen2022markov}.
-To this end, a users' right to be forgotten would be observed and the model owner would be shielded from constant and expensive retraining exercises.
+The challenge of enabling users to fully delete their data from a machine learning model has led to the development of a new paradigm: \emph{machine unlearning}~\cite{nguyen2022markov,baumhauer2020machine,tahiliani2021machine}.
+Ideally, a machine unlearning mechanism would remove data from the model without requiring complete retraining~\cite{nguyen2022markov}.
+This approach upholds users' right to be forgotten while sparing model owners from frequent and costly retraining.

 Researchers have already begun to study aspects of machine unlearning, such as removing part of the training data and analysing the subsequent model predictions~\cite{nguyen2022markov,thudi2021necessity}.
 However, it turns out that this problem cannot be completely solved due to a lack of common frameworks and resources~\cite{villaronga2018humans,veale2018algorithms,shintre2019making,schelter2020amnesia}.
 Hence, to begin building a foundation of works in this nascent area, we undertook a comprehensive survey of machine unlearning: its definitions, scenarios, mechanisms, and applications.
 Our resources are publicly available at~\footnote{\url{https://github.com/tamlhp/awesome-machine-unlearning}}.